 Sufficient brightness

-The Wall All-in-One, a video wall made up of microLEDs, features both glare-reducing technology and a pure black blackground, so every color pops.
-These commercial displays ensure your brand’s message stays visible in any lighting.
+The Wall All-in-One, a video wall made up of microLEDs, further enhances the brightness and clarity with glare-reducing technology and a pure black background, so every color pops.
+These commercial displays ensure your brand’s message stays visible and vibrant in any lighting.

 Form factor

-Residential TVs are designed to look good sitting on a credenza or hung on a feature wall, with glossy finishes and, in many cases, frames thick enough to highlight the manufacturer’s logo.
-The chassis design can change frequently, and the material is only sturdy enough to handle the light use that’s expected around a home.
+In contrast, residential TVs are designed to look good sitting on a credenza or hung on a feature wall, with glossy finishes and, in many cases, frames thick enough to highlight the manufacturer’s logo.
+The thicker frames result in large seams and grid lines, while commercial displays designed with video walls in mind minimize these seams.
+In addition, while designs for commercial displays stay consistent, the chassis design for consumer TVs can change frequently, and the material is only sturdy enough to handle the expected light use around a home.

 There are also various touchscreen commercial displays on the market, allowing retailers to create more engaging, interactive customer journeys.